-The zip code for the River Place community is 78730, and nearby homes range from the high $200s to over $3 million.
-Aside from the country club, the community offers a nature trail, a boardwalk, and two verdant parks.
-Emma Long Metropolitan Park is close by.
+The zip code for the River Place community is 78730, and homes run into the multi-millions.
+Aside from the country club, the community offers a nature trail, a boardwalk, and two verdant parks, as well as nearby Emma Long Metropolitan Park.
 Students in the area attend Leander ISD, which includes River Place Elementary School, Canyon Ridge Middle School, and Vandegrift High School.
 The Overlook at River Place also skirts part of the golf course.

 University of Texas Golf Club

-The University of Texas Golf Club can be found off 620 on University Club Drive just west of River Place in the Steiner Ranch community.
+The University of Texas Golf Club can be found off RM 620 on University Club Drive just west of River Place in the Steiner Ranch community.
 Ranked in the top 100 Texas courses by Dallas News, this private, par-71 course opened in 2003 and was designed by the Bechtol-Russel Golf Group.
-Its 18 holes offer 7,412 yards of panoramic Lake Austin views, a 16,000-square-foot club house, Golf Shop, large open-air pavilion, fitness facility, and extensive practice facilities.
+Its 18 holes offer 7,412 yards of panoramic Lake Austin views, a 16,000-square-foot club house, a golf shop, large open-air pavilion, fitness facility, and extensive practice facilities.
 Tucker said the UT Golf Club is “among the most prestigious and exclusive clubs in central Texas.”

-The UT Golf Club is the crown jewel of prestigious Steiner Ranch, a 4,600-acre, master-planned golf course community with homes priced from the $250s to well over $3 million.
+The UT Golf Club is the crown jewel of prestigious Steiner Ranch, a 4,600-acre, master-planned golf course community with a wide range of homes starting around median price and going up to the multi-millions.
 It sits on the same bend of Lake Austin as Lake Austin Spa, about 18 miles (28 minutes) northwest of downtown in zip code 78732.
 Students attend Leander ISD schools, which include Steiner Ranch Elementary, Laura Bush Elementary, River Ridge Elementary, Canyon Ridge Middle School, Cedar Park High School, and Vandegrift High School.